BAJAJ FINSERV DIRECT LIMITED

 • Suitability for Investors

-Futures may appeal to traders with higher risk tolerance and capital.
+Futures may be suitable for traders with higher risk tolerance and greater capital.
 Options offer flexibility and risk-limiting features suitable for a wider range of investors.
 However, both these options carry specific risks.

 Risks Involved in Futures and Options Trading

-Options lose value as expiration approaches, known as theta decay.
-It affects the profitability of the contract.
+• Options lose value as their expiration date nears, a process known as time or theta decay.

-If traders are unprepared for the physical delivery of shares, they may face fund shortages or delivery issues.
+• Traders unprepared for settlement may face fund shortages or delivery-related issues.

-Inadequate knowledge of F&O strategies can lead to poor decisions and heavy financial losses.
+• Insufficient knowledge of derivatives and their strategies can lead to poor trading decisions.

 Conclusion